Identifying our Commonwealth’s Most Treasured Views

 The Peak is seen most often from a heavily traveled Virginia Byway and has a small parking area that allows people to spend time viewing this beautiful scene.

 Birch Knob in Dickenson County offers a 360-degree view of the Cumberland Plateau from the top of a platform in Jefferson National Forest with views into six states.
-Being along a major trail (the Pine Mountain Trail), accessible by car and promoted by local tourism, it has many visitors and is a great example of the beauty of the region.
+Being along a major trail (the Pine Mountain Trail), and promoted by local tourism, it has many visitors and is a great example of the beauty of the region.

 Old Rag Mountain, a very famous hiking a viewing spot, but unique in that the view is from the valley to the top of the mountain.
 Many people drive along numerous roads looking at Old Rag, appreciating its silhouette.
 The County and local citizens groups support the protection of this view.